-How do TCP/IP works?
+How does TCP/IP Work?

-The functionality of TCP/IP is divided into five layers -1)Physical Layer, Data Link Layer, Network Layer, Transport Layer, Application Layer.
+TCP/IP functionality is divided into five layers: the Physical Layer, Data Link Layer, Network Layer, Transport Layer, and Application Layer.

-- Physical Layer converts binary data into signals and transmits over the local media.
-In this layer, a unit of communications is a single bit.
-When the connection established between two devices, data flows in the form of a stream of bytes.
-The physical layer delivers bits.
+- The physical layer converts binary data into signals and transmits them over the local media.
+In this layer, a unit of communication is a single bit.
+When two devices establish a connection, data flows in the form of a stream of bytes.

-Data Link Layer
+2. Data Link Layer

 - In the data link layer, the unit of communication is a frame.
 This layer divides the message or file into the frame.
-The frame is nothing but a packet which is responsible for encapsulating the data received from the network layer.
+The frame is nothing but a packet responsible for encapsulating the data received from the network layer.

 - Segmentation is the process of dividing received data into small units called segments.

-- A segment is a unit of Communication In this layer.
+- A segment is a unit of communication In this layer.

-Flow Control is the process of controlling the amount of data being transmitted.
+- Flow Control: Flow Control is the process of controlling the amount of data being transmitted.

 There are 2 protocols used in the Transport layer:

 HTTP stands for HyperText Transfer Protocol.
-HTTP establishes a connection between client and server for data transmission.
+HTTP establishes a connection between the client and server for data transmission.
 It is a non-secure transmission.
 A client sends a request to the server through a web browser to view specified information.
 After receiving a request, the server sends specified information to the client.